Mushinako/Discord-Hide-Sidebar/README.md

 Please open an issue if the performance dip is severe.

-### When I switch to another server/conversation, it takes some time for the toggle to show up and the side bar to hide

-It takes some time for the code to detect that a new window is open.
-I'm not sure if this can be fixed using current method.

 ### Can I get this to work on PTB version

 Possibly, given that PTB is more prone to change.